edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 - good "data judgement" (attention to detail, thoughtful tradeoffs between data quantity and quality, careful and systematic thinking in situations where there is no perfect solution);
 - very good knowledge of [data visualization principles and good practices](https://journalismcourses.org/course/datavizforstorytelling/);
 - a good understanding of [our work at Our World in Data](https://ten7.com/podcast/episode/edouard-mathieu-open-data-approach-solving-worlds-problems) and [our mission](https://ourworldindata.org/problems-and-progress);
+- experience with version control systems (we rely heavily on [GitHub](https://github.com/owid));
+- a basic ability to use a terminal and bash commands;
 - fluency in English;
 - strong experience with importing, transforming, and maintaining datasets for other users.